flomesh-io/osm-edge-docs/content/en/docs/guides/observability/logs.md

 ---
 title: "Logs"
-description: "Diagnostic logs from the OSM control plane"
+description: "Diagnostic logs from the osm-edge control plane"
 type: docs
 ---

 # Logs
-Open Service Mesh (OSM) control plane components log diagnostic messages to stdout to aid in managing a mesh.
+osm-edge control plane components log diagnostic messages to stdout to aid in managing a mesh.

 In the logs, users can expect to see the following kinds of information alongside messages:
 - Kubernetes resource metadata, like names and namespaces
 - mTLS certificate common names

-OSM will **not** log sensitive information, such as:
+osm-edge will **not** log sensitive information, such as:
 - Kubernetes Secret data
 - entire Kubernetes resources